 Award-winning specialties include wild Iranian caviar with sour cream and blinis (a type of thin pancake) and the lobster tail starter.
 This is all served on China tableware on tray tables laid with fine linen for a real five-star dining experience in the sky.

 Emirates isn’t shy on hiring celebrity chefs to lure guests into their Business Class either.
 Names like Neil Perry and Gordon Ramsay have whipped up many a delectable palate-pleaser for Business Class travellers.
 Need more?
 Well, as if that wasn’t enough, guests are also spoilt with Belgian chocolates and truffles from fine chocolatier, Godiva.
+When flying Emirates, you can choose a business class dining option that matches your lifestyle preference.
+If you want to order healthier options, look for the heart symbol on the menus.
+You can also taste authentic Japanese cuisine and the Dalmore King Alexander III, a unique single malt created by Master Distiller, Richard Paterson, available exclusively with Emirates flights.

 Need a caffeine fix whilst flying?
 This one is for the coffee connoisseurs.
 On Austrian Airlines, as good as their food menu is, the one thing passengers rave about is the onboard coffee offering.
 This comes in the form of a traditional Viennese coffee service Austrian calls ‘The Flying Coffee House’.
 Included are ten different specialty styles which the flight crew are all trained to whip up any time at your command.
 These are all served with a traditional Austrian bundt cake Gugelhupf.